IGRS-medical-imaging/FidGAN/README.md

 <summary><i>Dataset and Preprocessing</i></summary>

-- **Dataset Preparation**: Utilizes Minimum-Size Elliptical Region (MSER) technique to extract fiducial coordinates and generate a diverse dataset.
+- **Dataset Preparation**: The calibration fiducial markers in the dataset were obtained using X-ray images.
+We began with images that included all required fiducials.
+This was achieved by randomly eliminating certain fiducials from each original image and then merging these altered images with the originals.

 - **Image Generation:** Synthetic images are created by randomly occluding fiducials from original images, simulating real-world occlusion scenarios.